firebase007/firebase007/README.md

 ### Hei 👋 and welcome to my profile page :blush:

 #### Interested in learning more about me?
-Well, here are a few information (which might change as time goes on) 😉
+Here are a few information (which might change as time goes on) 😉

 - 🔭 I’m currently working on some side projects, while studying for a masters degree in Computer Science at the University of Eastern Finland, Joensuu.
 I'm also currently searching for a permanent full-time role in Backend Engineering at a company with a great culture.
 It's crazy I know, but I work hard to stay in good shape and make a difference. :wink: